 Paint Storage Tips – Achieve Full Compliance

-- Keep updated inventory on all paints that are being stored.
+Keep an updated inventory on all paints that are being stored.

-- Keep possible contaminants away from paint inventory.
+Keep possible contaminants away from any paint inventory.